By Program Interns Erin Barnett, Ellen Cammarano, Harumi Harakawa, and Maddy Lee

 Leaders also spend time discussing The Empowered 100 – GB’s commitment to help 100 communities, or 65,000 individuals, to permanently rise out of global poverty.
 Global Brigades hopes to achieve this by implementing the Holistic Model in its partner communities while using strategies and markers laid out in the United Nations’ Sustainable Development Goals to measure its success.
 Most prominently, the Holistic Model aligns with three specific SDGs: Goal 3, good health and wellbeing, Goal 6, clean water and sanitation, and Goal 8, decent work and economic growth.
 In addition to these three primary initiatives, GB is also working towards Goal 4, quality education, Goal 5, gender equality, and Goal 10, reduced inequalities by implementing programs such as Community Health Worker Conferences and Charla activities.
 Any brigade that is interested in how they can work toward these secondary goals during their brigade should contact their Global Brigades Program Associate.

 Taking part in global development necessitates action, but most importantly, critical discussion and reflection on expanding the volunteer role through global citizenship and mindful awareness of the injustices faced around the world.
 Becoming a global citizen transcends borders and challenges one to understand cultures and peoples different from one’s own.
 Working with Global Brigades means students commit to empowering not only their peers, but also the communities they step into.
 Attending a Leadership Institute not only allows students to understand the depth of the work that is done in-country by Global Brigades, but challenges them to think critically about why they have chosen to step up as a student leader in the global development movement.
 It enriches the student perspective of Global Brigades so that they can return to their campus Chapters, ready to educate their peers, empower other student leaders, and ultimately unite others towards an equitable world – one community at a time.
+Check out this video to see a firsthand look at a Leadership Institute in Honduras.
 If you are a current or aspiring student leader we encourage you to apply to an upcoming Leadership Institute in Honduras, Panama, or Ghana!